-(12) Braziel Creek from its confluence with Borden Creek upstream to section 12, township 8 south, range 9 west, as a wild river; and (13) Hogood Creek from its confluence with Braziel Creek upstream to the confluence with an unnamed tributary in section 7, township 8 south, range 8 west, as a wild river.
+- (12) Braziel Creek from its confluence with Borden Creek upstream to section 12, township 8 south, range 9 west, as a wild river; and - (13) Hogood Creek from its confluence with Braziel Creek upstream to the confluence with an unnamed tributary in section 7 township 8 south range 8 west as a wild river - tion 7, township 8 south, range 8 west, as a wild river.

-(B) A map entitled "Sipsey Fork of the West Fork Wild and Scenic River", generally depicting the Sipsey Fork and the tributaries, shall be on file and remain available for public inspections in the office of the Chief of the Forest Service, Department of Agriculture.
+(B) A map entitled "Sipsey Fork of the West Fork Wild and Scenic River", generally depicting the Sipsey Fork and the tributaries, shall be on file and remain available for public inspections in the office of the Chief of the Forest Service, Department of Agriculture. - (67) WILDCAT RIVER, NEW HAMPSHIRE.-(A) A 14.51 mile segment including the following tributaries: Wildcat Brook, Bog Brook, inafter in this paragraph referred to as the "Commission").